samapriya/awesome-gee-community-datasets/docs/projects/cci_agb.md

 2. Per-pixel estimates of above-ground biomass uncertainty expressed as the standard deviation in Mg/ha (raster dataset)

+Additionally provided in this version release are aggregated data products.
+These aggregated products of the AGB and AGB change data layers are available at coarser resolutions (1, 10, 25 and 50km).

-Also for this release I am including the change products which includes these two layers
+Also included are the change products which include these layers:

-1. Standard deviation of AGB change: Maps showing the uncertainty of AGB change for consecutive years (2015-2016) and the decade 2010-2020.
-Available for each time period (e.g., 2016-2017).
+1. Standard deviation of AGB change: Maps showing the uncertainty of AGB change for consecutive years (e.g., 2016-2015, 2017-2016, 2018-2017, 2019-2018, 2020-2019, 2021-2020, 2022-2021), over a decade (2020-2010), and over the interval 2010-2007.

-2. Quality flag of AGB change: Maps indicating the reliability of AGB change estimates for consecutive years (2015-2016) and the decade 2010-2020.
-Available for each time period (e.g., 2016-2017).
+2. Quality flag of AGB change: Maps indicating the reliability of AGB change estimates for the same time periods mentioned above.

 Note: AGB change values can be calculated by differencing the corresponding AGB maps.
+Data are provided in both netcdf and geotiff format.

 Disclaimer: Whole or parts of the dataset description were provided by the author(s) or their works.